George Smith (publisher, born 1789): Career

 In 1816 George and another Scottish immigrant to London, Alexander Elder, a native of Banff, Aberdeenshire, set up as partners in a small business.
 They opened shop at 158 Fenchurch Street as booksellers and stationers.
 The new firm was called Smith & Elder.
 After 3 years, the partners added publishing to the other branches of their business.
 In March 1819 they were admitted to the Worshipful Company of Stationers and Newspaper Makers.
 Membership in the company was necessary to the pursuit of publishing in London.
 On 19 July 1819 Smith & Elder entered their first publication in the Stationer's Company register.
 This was a collection of sermons and expositions by John Morison.

 George Smith was married on 12 October 1820 to Elizabeth Murray, the daughter of Alexander Murray, a successful glass-ware manufacturer in London.
 The young couple lived over the Smith & Elder shop in Fenchurch Street, and it was here that their second son (of 6 children) George Murray Smith was born on 19 March 1824.

 Later in 1824 the firm of Smith & Elder was moved to No. 65 Cornhill, London.
 After this move the firm was joined by a third partner and acquired its permanent designation of Smith, Elder & Co.
 Their new partner had important connections in India, and he brought to the firm the new department of an Indian agency.
-The firm began their Indian operations with the export of books and stationary to officers of the East India Company, and eventually expanded into banking and the export of other commodities.
+The firm began their Indian operations with the export of books and stationery to officers of the East India Company, and eventually expanded into banking and the export of other commodities.
 The firm's Indian interests came to be the most important and lucrative branch of their business.